RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 17.md

 Debug felt like everything was falling apart.
 Her life, her patience, her capacity to hold her pee.

-She had driven the car for about ten minutes before she had the panic inducing thought that since the car was hotel property: Beth might report it stolen once they noticed it was gone and she didn't need the police appearing and making things worse right now.
+She had driven the car for about five minutes before she had the panic inducing thought that since the car was hotel property: Beth might report it stolen once they noticed it was gone and she didn't need the police appearing and making things worse right now.
+So she was on a harsh time limit to abandon the car.

 The first thing she did was drive to a nearby mall and park near a concrete barricade to hide her nudity behind, it had a clothing donation bin for charity in the car park for the convenience of shoppers and escapees alike.